Susan Roces

-Susan Roces (/tl/; born Jesusa Purificación Levy Sonora; July 28, 1941 – May 20, 2022) was a Filipino actress.
+Jesusa Purificación Levy Sonora-Poe (July 28, 1941 – May 20, 2022), known professionally as Susan Roces (/tl/), was a Filipino actress.
 She rose to fame in mid-1950s and became the biggest box-office star of the 1960s.
 Known for playing wholesome and sweet characters in romantic comedies and musicals during her youth, she dabbled into horror and drama in the succeeding decades.
 She was dubbed the "Queen of Philippine Movies" and appeared in more than 130 films throughout her career that spanned over six decades.

 Early life and education

 Jesusa Purificación Levy Sonora was born in Bacolod, Negros Occidental on July 28, 1941.
 She was the daughter of Jesús Tonggoy Sonora and Purificación Levy.
 Her sister, Rosa María “Rosemarie” Sonora, is also an actress, as is the latter’s daughter Sheryl Cruz.
 Roces and her sister have Jewish ancestry through their mother’s grandfather, Adolphe Blum Levy, who had emigrated from Marckolsheim in the Alsace region of France to Iloilo.

 Roces finished her high school studies at La Consolación College (LCC) in Bacolod in 1956.
 It was during her stay at LCC that she committed to pursue a career in acting.
 Her third year high school teacher Luisa Medel recognized her talent for public speaking and acting, and advised her to take the same course as hers in tertiary education.
 After graduating high school, Roces went to Manila to follow her mentor's advice.